 To fully appreciate the palace’s magnificent architecture and its picturesque location along the Bosphorus, consider joining a Bosphorus Strait Boat Tour with Beylerbeyi.
 These tours offer a unique perspective on the palace and the iconic Maiden’s Tower while you cruise along the scenic waterway.

-Tips for Visiting Beylerbeyi Palace
+Tips for Visiting Beylerbeyi Palace in Istanbul

-Transportation: How to Get There
+Transportation: How to the Beylerbeyi Palace

 The most practical way to reach Beylerbeyi Palace is by taking a public bus from Uskudar, which is about 3.4 km away from the palace.
 You can access Uskudar via public buses or shared taxis from Kadikoy, public ferries or boats from Besiktas, or public ferries from Sultanahmet and Eminonu.
 See the location >>